-In this class we will cover numerous approaches and techniques for the eyes, the intracranial Meninges, as well as techniques for CSF in three different compartments of the cranium including the glymphatic patheways and the cisterns.
+In this class, we will cover numerous approaches and techniques for the eyes, the intracranial Meninges, as well as techniques for CSF in three different compartments of the cranium including the glymphatic pathways and the cisterns.

 1- First of all, we will help balance the whole CNS then specifically the optic pathways.

 The techniques for the eyes and optic pathways use noninvasive fluid and fascia approaches.
 They can help many ocular problems as well as general health problems.
 For example, we will work on the choroid layer for astigmatism.
 The work on the eyes may release structures in the whole body; this is not just limited to postural changes.
 For example, the technique for strabismus can help release this condition in a few minutes but will also help release the eyes, brain, and the rest of the body.
 In case of LASIK refractive surgery, for example, this work may help decrease the presence of halos around lights at night-time, but it may also help day vision and global posture.

 2- It is not easy to work on every fiber in every direction of the intracranial meninges.
 Beryl E. Arbuckle, DO, FACOP, one of the first teachers in the faculty of WG Sutherland, developed a technique that has unfortunately been lost to the osteopathic world.
 Her numerous, precise dissections resulted in beautiful maps of the dural network.

 The specific tensegrity work on the cranial meninges is extremely important, for example, for conditions such as motor vehicle accidents, strokes, chronic headaches as well as for children with cerebral palsy, autistic spectrum disorders, Down syndrome, chronic meningitis, etc.